-We report the RMSE and PS of our proposed method and the 9 benchmarks in Table \ref{table44}, and use the bold font to highlight the three smallest RMSE and PS.
-Table \ref{table44} shows that our proposed models surpass all benchmarks with respect to PS.
-Notably, the lowest three PS values are recorded by the proposed models ``DLBP1-MLL," ``DLBP2-MW," and ``DLBP1-MLN," with PS values of $180.63$, $187.64$, and $208.25$ respectively.
-In fact, the proposed methods also secure the $4$th, $5$th, and $6$th lowest PS values, which are $220.23$, $225.07$, and $228.65$, respectively.
-In the benchmarking models, the lowest PS value is recorded by the Semi-supervised DL model \cite{ellefsen2019remaining}, with a value of $251$.
-As previously discussed, the PS is a superior metric for performance evaluation of a prognostic model to RMSE because it penalizes more on an overestimated RUL than on an underestimated RUL.
-Generally, an overestimated RUL (i.e., the estimated RUL is larger than the true RUL) can lead to more severe consequences compared to an underestimated RUL (i.e., the estimated RUL is smaller than the true RUL), as it carries a higher probability of causing an unexpected failure.
-In terms of RMSE, Table \ref{table44} indicates that our proposed method ``DLBP1-MLL" recorded the second lowest value (i.e., $11.47$), which is comparable to the lowest value (i.e, $11.44$) that is achieved by the benchmark ATS2S \cite{ragab2021attention}.
-The PS and RMSE confirm the effectiveness of our proposed models.
-We believe the reason for this is that our model incorporates domain knowledge (i.e., mixture LLS distribution) into the deep learning framework.
-Unlike our model, the benchmarks are purely deep learning models without using any domain knowledge in reliability engineering and survival analysis.
+We report the RMSE and PS values for our proposed methods and the 11 benchmark models in Table \ref{table44}, with the three smallest RMSE and PS values highlighted in bold.
+Table \ref{table44} demonstrates that our proposed models outperform all the benchmarks with respect to PS.
+Notably, the lowest three PS values are achieved by the proposed models “DLBP1-MLL”, “DLBP2-MW”, and “DLBP1-MLN”, with PS values of $180.63$, $187.64$, and $208.25$, respectively.
+Furthermore, our methods also secure the 4th, 5th, and 7th lowest PS values, recorded at $220.23$, $225.07$, and $228.65$, respectively.
+Among the benchmarking models, the lowest PS value is recorded by the NBLSTM model \cite{al2020nblstm}, with a value of $226.48$.
+As previously discussed, PS is a superior metric for evaluating the performance of a prognostic model compared to RMSE, as it places greater penalties on overestimated RUL values than underestimated ones.
+This distinction is critical because overestimated RUL (i.e., predicted RUL is greater than the true RUL) carries a higher risk of unexpected failures, potentially leading to severe consequences.
+In terms of RMSE, Table \ref{table44} shows that the HMCL benchmark achieves the lowest RMSE.
+However, its PS value is significantly higher than those of our proposed models.
+Notably, our DLBP1-MLL model achieves a RMSE of $11.47$, which can be seen as the second place (comparable to the ATS2S \cite{ragab2021attention} and NBLSTM \cite{al2020nblstm}).
+The superior performance of our proposed models can be attributed to the incorporation of domain knowledge, specifically the mixture LLS distribution, into the deep learning framework.
+Unlike our approach, the benchmark models rely solely on deep learning techniques without leveraging domain knowledge in reliability engineering or survival analysis.